Top of page

 Requirements

-1. An increased focus on Italian language, requiring six courses conducted in language.
-The six courses typically are:
+A focus on Italian language, requiring six courses conducted in language + 1 elective:

 1. Ital 101/102 pre-requisites